We review the differences between public and private health insurance in Austria and how to apply for both.

 Spouses and children

 Children and spouses of expats working in Austria have access to public health insurance.
 In fact, they will just need to be included in the enrollment of the working family member.
+You can read more about this in our guide to children’s healthcare in Austria.

 Unfortunately, students from outside the EU, often called third-country nationals, don’t have immediate access to public health insurance in Austria.
 In fact, to get a study visa, non-EU students must provide proof of health or travel insurance that will cover them for their stay in Austria.
 Companies like World Nomads offer simple and flexible travel insurance policies.
 You can buy these at home or on the road; therefore, it’s worth looking into.